tjthurman/wtjr_sdm/README.md

 * `results`- Analysis results, generated from raw data, processed data, and scripts.
 * `src`- Scripts and functions written for this project.
 Some script are in `.Rmd` files, which generate corresponding `.html` files upon knitting.

-### Data dependiencies
+### Data dependencies

 Some raw data files are too large to be uploaded to Github.
+They muse be obtained through other sources and then copied into the appropriate folder before running the pipeline.
 See the README file in the `raw_data/` folder for instructions on how to obtain these files.

 ### Run the pipeline

-Once all the necessary software is installed and you have downloaded the necessary data, you can use `snakemake` to run our analysis pipeline.
+Once all the necessary software is installed and you have obtained the necessary data, you can use `snakemake` to run our analysis pipeline.
 To do this, set this project directoy as your working directory, and then execute:

 ```
 snakemake --cores 1
 ```

 This should run the full pipeline, though note that it will likely take a long time, and may fail depending on the amount of procesing power and memory available on your computer.
 We ran our analysis on a HPC cluster, and recommend you do the same.
-See the `snakemake` documentation on running commands on a [cluster](https://snakemake.readthedocs.io/en/stable/executing/cluster.html) and how to set up a [profile](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles) for specifying HPC options.
+See the `snakemake` documentation for guidance on running `snakemake` on a [cluster](https://snakemake.readthedocs.io/en/stable/executing/cluster.html) and how to set up a [profile](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles) for specifying HPC options.
 A sample command for running our pipeline on a cluster, using the `snakemake` profile found in a folder named `sp_wtjr`, is:

 ```
 snakemake --profile sp_wtjr/
 ```

 but you will need to create your own profile adapted to your own HPC.